 David Fincher's Netflix show is on its way back

-Even before the release of David Fincher’s Netflix thriller Mindhunter, it had been renewed for a second season.
-Continuing the story of the fictional ’70s FBI agents Holden Ford (Jonathan Groff) and Bill Tench (Holt McCallany) – a duo interviewing serial killers to try and suss out how they think – season two is well underway.
+Even before the release of the first season of David Fincher’s Netflix thriller Mindhunter, it had been renewed for a second season.
+Continuing the story of the fictional ’70s FBI agents Holden Ford (Jonathan Groff) and Bill Tench (Holt McCallany) – a duo interviewing serial killers to try and suss out how they think – season two is on its way.
 Here’s what we know so far.

 What’s the release date for Mindhunter season 2?